marttp/netflix-clone/advanced/netflix-clone-with-redux/README.md

 In this course, we will understand Redux by building Loading component for our Netflix application.

 First of all, we need to know about why Redux should be applied to show Loading.
 As mentioned before, Redux helps you deal with shared state management.
-On the other hand, every pages need show to Loading component when fetch apis from the server.
+On the other hand, every pages need to show Loading component when fetching apis from the server.
 For this reasons, the state of Loading component should be available globally and should be shared between components.
 That's why we want to use Redux in this case.

 - Step 1: Create __Loading.js__ file in __src/components__ folder to define Loading component.